lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 <b>Output:</b>

-Output files will be in a folder named by the user:
+Output files will be in the working folder:

-1. tripleFr.emp.csv: Triple frequencies in the empirical gene trees;

-2. BPspTr*.sim.genetrees: Bootstrapped simulated gene tree sets under multispecies coalescent model with the same amount of missing data as empirical gene trees;
+1. geneTr_sim/BP*.sim.genetrees: Simulated gene tree sets under multispecies coalescent model with the same amount of missing data as empirical gene trees;

+2. [prefix].trp.csv: Triple frequencies in the empirical gene trees;

-3. tripleFr.BP*.csv: Triple frequencies in the simulated gene trees.
+3. geneTr_sim/BP*.trp.csv: Triple frequencies in the simulated gene trees.
 This is the expectation of triple frequency distribution under coalescent model accounting for missing data and estimation error;

-4. unbalanced_triples.csv: Triples with significantly unbalanced minor frequencies; 'significant' = if the differences between empirical minor frequencies is larger than the largest differences found in simulation;
+4. unbalanced.trp.tsv: Triples with significantly unbalanced minor frequencies; 'significant' = if the differences between empirical minor frequencies is larger than the largest differences found in simulation;

-5. unbalanced_triples_sum.tre: Species tree with node labels reflecting numbers of unbalanced triples that are associated with it.
+5. unbalancedTriplet.sum.tre: Species tree with node labels reflecting *raw numbers* of unbalanced triples that are associated with it.

+6. unbalancedTriplet.perc.tre: Species tree with node labels reflecting *percentage* of unbalanced triples that are associated with it.

 ## How to

-<b>Less than 15 terminals:</b>

 Place your input files in the same folder as these scripts;

-Modify 'main.R' to add the names of the input files;

-Execute 'main.R'.

-<b>More than 15 terminals:</b>
+Follow three steps in 'simulator_tripletCounter_tripletMapper.sh' to simulate gene trees, summarize triplet frequency distribution, and map unbalanced triplets to the species tree;

 Counting triple frequencies is the most time consuming step.
-For trees contain >15 terminals, the python script 'triple_frequency_counter.py' should be used to generate the csv file of triples frequencies.
-After simulating gene trees using 'main.R', the triple frequency counting can be run in parallel for bootstrap replicates with this python script.
-The resulting csv files can then be used to find any outlier triples whose minor triple frequencies are significantly unbalanced.
+It can be run in parallel for bootstrap replicates with the python script 'triple_frequency_counter.py'.